horgh/catbox/README.md

 # Setup
+1. Get catbox.
+You can either:
+  - Download a release from the Releases tab.
-1. Build the server.
-You need a working [Go compiler](https://golang.org/dl/).
-An easy way to do this is to run `go get -u github.com/horgh/catbox`.
+  - Build it from Git.
+To do that you need a working [Go compiler](https://golang.org/dl/).
+Then run `go get -u github.com/horgh/catbox`.
 2. Configure it.
 This is done through configuration files.
 Examples are in the `conf` directory.
 Copy and edit them.
 All settings are optional and have defaults.